kevinhillinger/Dapper.Persistence/README.md

 ## Why did you wrap dapper?

-If Dapper gets an update, you get the update.
+First off, if Dapper gets an update, you get the update.
 I'm not rewriting dapper.
+Second, it comes down to belief thing for me: I don't believe that IDbConnection should be a direct dependency because too much can go wrong, particularly when sharing that connection.